 There are two main things I didn't like about BugHerd.
 First, they have almost no integrations, and the ones they have are only one-way.

-Most agencies, including ours, already use a project management tool like Asana, ClickUp, or Monday.com.
-Having our team log into another platform just to handle feedback doesn't feel efficient.
+Most agencies already use a project management tool like Asana, ClickUp, or Monday.com.
+Having your team log into another platform just to handle feedback doesn't feel efficient.

-This is three times the cost of Feedbucket and twice as much as Marker.io, even though they offer very similar features for agencies.
+This is four times the cost of Feedbucket and three as much as Marker.io, even though they offer very similar features for agencies.

 Considering BugHerd?
 Check out our BugHerd Alternatives page before making your decision.

-BugHerd offers four pricing plans, ranging from $39 to $229 per month.
-To avoid needing your clients to download a browser extension and to get built-in integrations, you need the Premium plan at $129 a month.
+BugHerd offers four pricing plans, ranging from $49 to $149 per month.
+To avoid needing your clients to download a browser extension and to get the popular integrations, you need the Premium plan at $149 a month.
 This makes BugHerd more expensive compared to tools like Marker.io and Feedbucket, which offer similar features.

 3. Marker.io